For critical illnesses and traumatic injuries

 When an illness or injury strikes, will you know where to go for care?

 If you’re suddenly sick or injured, your first thought may be to head to the emergency room.
 But depending on your medical issue, the ER may not be your best choice.

-A good rule of thumb: “If you fear the situation is life-threatening or severe enough to cause permanent damage, call 911 or go to the emergency room,” said Kellie Jones, ER Coordinator.
+A good rule of thumb: “If you fear the situation is life-threatening or severe enough to cause permanent damage, call 911 or go to the emergency room,” said Kristina Morgan, ER Coordinator.
 “If not, try to get in with your primary care provider.
 They generally keep some appointments open in case one of their patients has an unexpected injury or illness.
 If you can’t get an appointment with your regular doctor or if it’s after hours, head to Acute Care.”

 No one is denied care in the Emergency Department based on his or her ability to pay.
 The cost to the patient and the patient’s insurance company is least when seeking care in your primary care clinic and most expensive in the Emergency Department.
 The cost is substantially higher if you make a trip to the emergency room instead.
 Plus, your co-pay will likely be lower at primary care or acute care than that at the emergency department.